-Key Principles of a Promotion Plan for Mid-Career- NEW: SEPT.
-10 WORKSHOP, SEE EVENTS
+Key Principles of a Promotion Plan for Mid-Career-

 A promotion plan helps you map out key features along your post-tenure career path with an eye towards promotion criteria.
 You will have more choices and opportunities to grow, pivot, innovate, lead, take risks, and make an impact throughout your post-tenure career.

 A promotion plan is dynamic and should be consulted, examined, and updated on a regular basis with support and mentorship from senior faculty internal and external to Lehigh.

 - It aligns skills, strengths and expectations to your career choices and work activities.